 Merrell Moab 2 Waterproof are great hiking shoes in many different conditions.

-My Salomon X Ultra Prime gortex boots, is an amazing pair of boots, winter, summer, mud, snow and rain comfortable, light and completely waterproof.
+For longer hikes and in snow, hiking boots are better.
+My Salomon X Ultra Prime gortex boots are an amazing pair of boots, for winter, summer, mud, snow, and rain comfortable, light, and completely waterproof.
+(Ladies Salomon X Ultra boots).

 I always pack a BUFF Multifunctional Headwear – for sun and wind protection (doubles as a face mask).